Vishruth-N/freewrite/voice_service/README.md

 ## Integration with Spillitout App

-The voice service runs independently and can be integrated with the main Spillitout macOS app through WebRTC connections to the Livekit room.
+The voice service runs independently and can be integrated with the main macOS app through WebRTC connections to the Livekit room.